-Create or Modify a Collection of A/V Edge Server Configuration Settings
+Create or modify a collection of A/V Edge Server configuration settings in Lync Server 2013

 Topic Last Modified: 2012-11-01